top of page

 So What Happens Now?

+When mortgage rates fall by even one full percentage point, it’s a game changer.
 Over 5 million households typically re-enter the market when that happens.
-That kind of demand puts upward pressure on home prices, reduces buyer leverage, and makes bidding wars more likely again.
+This surge in demand puts upward pressure on home prices, reduces buyer leverage, and makes bidding wars more likely again.

 If You’re Thinking of Buying This Year...

 It’s tempting to wait for lower rates—but that comes with trade-offs.
+Right now, we’re seeing:

 • Sellers offering concessions (closing cost credits, rate buydowns, or repairs)